 There are many ways to use channel incentives in B2B marketing.
-Especially if you want to build better relationships with your distributors, use channel incentives.
+Especially if you want to build better relationships with your distributors, you can start with a good channel incentive company.
 When done right, channel incentives go hand-in-hand with your business goals and set you apart from your competition.
 Even more, channel incentives help you build brand loyalty with the customers who really matter.

 Here are seven ways to use channel incentives in B2B marketing strategies.